 Use your blankets & linens – Instead of going out to buy expensive moving pads to protect your furniture, you can use your own blankets and linens to protect your furniture.
 You can wrap your furniture with those items and secure it with tape or large rubber bands (if you want to buy them).

+Knowing how to prepare for a move is important.
 The earlier you start packing the less stressful moving will be.
 It’s always recommended to start packing at least 1-2 weeks before moving day.
+And if this is your first time moving and you have never packed before, it’s best to learn as much as possible about packing moving boxes.

 Quick Packing Tips For Moving Yourself